sanj06/sanj06/README.md

 - An incoming Software Engineer at ServiceNow.
 - A Computer Science Graduate Student (specialized in Human-Computer Interaction) at UC San Diego.
-- Currently working side projects using the MERN stack to build websites.
+- Currently working on side projects using the MERN stack to build websites.
 - Also exploring the world of UX to make more user-friendly and accessible software.

 #### 📫 Reach me at